sundgenomics/sundgenomics.github.io/pipeline_overview.md

  - NF-METHYL ([nf-core/methylseq](https://nf-co.re/methylseq/2.6.0))
  - NF-RNA ([nf-cpre/rnaseq](https://nf-co.re/rnaseq/3.14.0))

-We also highly recommend to try running these pipelines by themselves and are happy to provide support and training for running these pipeliens whenever a user requests help.
+We also highly recommend the users to try running these pipelines by themselves and are happy to provide support and training for running these pipeliens whenever a user requests help.

-A dangpu-specific profile available for [nf-core/configs](https://github.com/nf-core/configs).
+A profile for DANHEAD is available for nf-core pipelines [nf-core/configs](https://github.com/nf-core/configs).
-Please see development (aka most uopdated) guidelines for nf-core pipelines [here](https://github.com/AdrijaK/configs/blob/master/docs/ku_sund_dangpu.md).
+Please see the pipeline use guidelines for nf-core pipelines [here](https://github.com/nf-core/configs/blob/master/docs/ku_sund_danhead.md).

 ### RUNNING OTHER COMMUNITY PIPELINES